-A Photo Tour of North Carolina Waterfalls
+A Photo Tour of Waterfalls Near Asheville, North Carolina

 The area surrounds the southern part of the 400-mile long Blue Ridge Parkway in the western part of the state.
 It’s here around Transylvania County that you’ll find so many beautiful waterfalls.

 Planning a visit to this part of the world at any time is well worth it.
 And, being here for the fall colors makes it all the more amazing.
 Unfortunately, the maple trees had not turned their usual red.
 However, they remained yellow for longer which was a bonus.

 So, this is where to come if you want to photograph stunning waterfalls near Asheville North Carolina.

 There is mixed opinion on whether waterfalls should be captured naturally or with a certain amount of blur.
 Personally, I like to see some blur which gives the impression of movement and softness.